Observations & Critique: No, this does not transform

 Exercise caution with the thin lasers extending from the head unit.
 You’ll also want to be careful with the doors on the landing gear bays.
 Since the model is mostly painted metal, scratching may be a concern in areas where parts are plugged in (like the landing gear or gun) or open/shut like the canopy.

 As someone who couldn’t possibly make a model that looks this nice, I appreciate these for what they are.
 As someone who would never buy a Transformer that didn’t transform, it’s not really in my wheelhouse.
 If you’ve always been frustrated with the compromises the toy manufacturers make to fighter mode, this is your chance to finally get a fighter mode that doesn’t have that problem.
 If you have other 1/72 models, this might look great as part of a larger collection.
 If you’re more a toy guy and enjoy the engineering of transformations and posing your bot mode toys, then you can get a KitzConcept 1/72 KC Collectible VF-1 or a Bandai Hi-Metal R VF-1 (more like 1/90 scale) at a similar or lower price.
 I’m hoping that, since the molds are done, Calibre Wing is able to make numerous small production runs of the various paint schemes from the show.
-These toys are small enough where a hangar display would be possible and very impressive.
+These models are small enough where a hangar display would be a real possibility and could be very impressive.
 It also looks like CW should be able to re-use the majority of this model for super parts variants.